RoccoC/webpack-build-notifier/README.md

 The sound to play for failure notifications.
 Defaults to the value of the *sound* configuration option.
 Set to false to play no sound for failure notifications.
 Takes precedence over the *sound* configuration option.

 #### suppressSuccess
 True to suppress the success notifications, otherwise false (default).
-Note that the success notification will always be shown following a failed build regardless of this setting.
+Note that the success notification will always be shown for the first successful compilation or following a failed build regardless of the value of this setting.

 #### suppressWarning
 True to suppress the warning notifications, otherwise false (default).